mehediakash01/mehediakash01/README.md

 ### 🚀 Currently Working On

-- Developing a **parcel delivery website** with user and admin dashboards
+- Developing a **parcel delivery website** with user ,rider and admin dashboards
 - Integrating **payment gateway** and order tracking features
 - Exploring **Next.js** and **React animation libraries** for better UX